Frank Vatrano Game Preview: Ducks vs. Avalanche

-Frank Vatrano and the Anaheim Ducks will meet the Colorado Avalanche at 10:00 PM ET on Saturday, at Honda Center.
-Considering a bet on Vatrano in the Ducks-Avalanche matchup?
-Use our stats and information below.
+Frank Vatrano will be in action when the Anaheim Ducks and Colorado Avalanche meet at 9:00 PM ET on Tuesday, December 5, 2023.
+If you're considering a wager on Vatrano against the Avalanche, we have lots of info to help.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.